arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 Previous versions of ArangoDB did not detect the usage of different storage engines in a cluster, but the runtime behavior of the cluster was undefined.

+### Advertised endpoints

+It is now possible to configure the endpoints advertised by the coordinators to clients to be different from the endpoints which are used for cluster internal communication.
+This is important for client drivers which refresh the list of endpoints during the lifetime of the cluster (which they should do!).
+In this way one can make the cluster advertise a load balancer or a separate set of IP addresses for external access.
+The new option is called `--cluster.my-advertised-endpoint`.

 ### Startup safety checks

 The new option `--cluster.require-persisted-id` can be used to prevent the startup